jackbarry24/GrePT/README.md

 #### Examples

-`grept -s main.py -i` query the main.py file in interactive mode.
+`grept main.py -i` query the main.py file in interactive mode.

-`grept -f src/ README.md -q "What does this project do"` query the src directory and README.md
+`grept src/ README.md -q "What does this project do"` query the src directory and README.md

-`grept -f src/ -l 2 -x .py` query all python files within the src folder and its children
+`grept src/ -l 2 -x .py` query all python files within the src folder and its children